Frequently Asked Questions

 Site Services

 There are no flush toilets at the campsites, there are pit toilets for washroom facilities.
+You must bring your own toilet paper and extra water for handwashing or hand sanitizer.

 These are rustic campsites, none of the sites have electricity, sewer or any type of water tap.
-You must bring your own water.

 There is no running water at the campsites.
 You will have to bring your own water to the sites.

 These are rustic campsites, none of the sites have electricity, sewer or any type of water tap.
 The sites have pit toilets for washroom facilities.
+You must bring your own water, toilet paper, extra water for hand washing or hand sanitizer.

 You can bring clean firewood to the campsites.
 No pallets, wood with nails or screws, painted wood, plywood, pressure treated wood, or oversized pieces.